MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Because HTTPS RRs are received over an often insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they had received a 307 redirect over cleartext HTTP.

+As discussed in {{!HTTP}}, the "http" and "https" schemes are a given origin server are formally different URI origins and at the HTTP layer, there is no assumption of any relationship between resources accessed via "http:" and those accessed via "https:".
+In practice, however, a preponderence of web sites either only provide "https" access or offer equivalent content across the two schemes, and the benefits of providing a signal to always use TLS in the common case outweigh the cost of some rare incompatibilities.
-If this redirection would result in a loss of functionality (e.g. important resources that are only available on the "http" origin), the operator MUST NOT publish an HTTPS RR.
+Accordingly, if the redirection from http to https would result in a loss of functionality (e.g., there are important resources or behaviorsthat are only available on the "http" origin), the operator MUST NOT publish an HTTPS RR.

+Note that in contrast to {{HSTS}}, the signal from the HTTPS RR is not always received in-band from the authoritative origin, and when DNSSEC is not used may be tampered with in transit.
+So the "strict transport security" property of the HTTPS RR should only apply to the current https request unless it is authenticated in some other way.

 When an "https" connection fails due to an error in the underlying secure transport, such as an error in certificate validation, some clients